LAST UPDATED: 22 January 2021

 Cash flow is important to any business.
 Unpaid accounts hinder cash flow, and precious time, money and resources are wasted chasing up debtors.
 Ensuring your business has the most efficient procedures available to recover unpaid accounts helps to ensure they can be recovered quickly and with minimum expense.

 Solid terms and conditions for the supply of goods and services can give a business an effective tool to recover unpaid accounts.
-Terms and conditions should where appropriate provide:
+Terms and conditions should, where appropriate, provide:

 The value of the goods or service (and related credit) being provided should dictate the detail of the terms and conditions.
 If the value is high, then terms and conditions should also provide for security over real property.

 Even the most comprehensive terms and conditions will not always ensure payment of unpaid accounts.
 Debt recovery is an everyday occurrence for many businesses.
-Depending on the terms and conditions (if any) a business (creditor) has myriad of options to recover an unpaid debt.
+Depending on the terms and conditions (if any) a business (creditor) has a myriad of options to recover an unpaid debt.

 This is commonly the first step for any debt recovery.
 This can either be a letter demanding payment of the debt, or an offer for the payment of the debt on favourable terms for the debtor.
 An initial letter is often a precursor to legal action.